tyrandev/mindmap-canvas/README.md

+# Mind Map Application

-# Features
+## Features

-## Adding and Managing Circles
+### Adding and Managing Circles

 - **Double Click to Add Children:**

-  - Double click on any circle to add its children.
+  - Double-click on any circle to add its children.

 - **Move Circle:**

   - Hold the left mouse button and drag the circle to move it around.
+  - Alternatively, hold the **Shift** key and drag to move the mind map around.

 - **Select Circle:**

-  - Left click on a circle to select it.
+  - Left-click on a circle to select it.

 - **Rename Circle:**